Skip to main content

 The coordinating organisation must be from an EU Member State or a third country associated to the Programme.

-Organisations from third countries not associated to the Programme can also participate as beneficiaries or affiliated entities, to the extent it is demonstrated that their participation brings an essential added value to the project.
-They can also participate as associated partners.
+Organisations from eligible third countries not associated to the Programme from regions 1 to 3 can also participate as beneficiaries or affiliated entities, to the extent it is demonstrated that their participation brings an essential added value to the project.
+Organisations from other third countries not associated to the Programme may participate as associated partners.

 Eligible activities